andresriancho/django-moth/README.md

 moth: Vulnerable web application
 ================================

-A set of vulnerable scripts which can be used for testing web application security scanners, teaching web security, etc.
+A set of vulnerable scripts which can be used for testing web application security scanners, teaching web application security, etc.

 This software should **never be used in a production environment**.